shatadip/YouTube-It/README.md

 ## Usage

 - Click the extension icon or use the Alt+Y shortcut to open YouTube with the current search term or tab title.
+- Select text on any webpage, right-click on it, and you will get the option to YouTube It (your selected text).

 ## Shortcut Key